 In addition to assets, the balance sheet will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position or fund balance that applies to a future period and thus, will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District reports pension contributions made subsequent to the measurement date in this category.
+The District reports deferred outflows related to pension and OPEB in this category.